 Physical Activity and Exercise Medicine

-Below are links and resources to help doctors and healthcare professionals promote the benefits of physical activity to their patients and learn more about Exercise Medicine.
+Below are links to help doctors and healthcare professional find out more about Exercise Medicine.

 Research and Evidence